Brett Anderson

-Brett Lewis Anderson (born 29 September 1967) is an English singer best known as the lead singer and primary lyricist of the rock band Suede.
+Brett Lewis Anderson (born 29 September 1967) is an English singer best known as the lead singer-songwriter and primary lyricist of the rock band Suede.
 After Suede disbanded in 2003, he fronted the Tears with former Suede guitarist Bernard Butler in 2004–2006, and released four solo albums on which he also played guitar and keyboards.
 Suede re-formed in 2010; they continue to record and tour.
+He is noted for his distinctive wide-ranging voice, poetic lyrics, charismatic stage presence and in Suede's early years, an androgynous appearance.

 Early years

 Anderson was born and grew up in Lindfield, Sussex, a village 2 mi north-east of Haywards Heath.
 His mother was an artist and a dressmaker; his father was a taxi driver whom Anderson described as an "obsessive classical-music fan".
 He attended Lindfield Junior School, Oathall Comprehensive School, and Haywards Heath Sixth-Form College.
 In 1986 he gained A-levels in Maths, Physics and Chemistry.

 In his teens Anderson played guitar for garage bands such as the Pigs and Geoff, the latter featuring future Suede bassist Mat Osman.
 In the late 1980s, while a student at the Bartlett School of Architecture, University College London, Anderson and Osman formed Suede with Anderson's girlfriend, Justine Frischmann, and soon recruited guitarist Bernard Butler through an advertisement in NME.
 After they had received temporary help from former Smiths drummer Mike Joyce, in 1991 Simon Gilbert joined as their permanent drummer.
 Around this time Frischmann left Anderson for Blur frontman Damon Albarn, which created an early rift in the burgeoning Britpop scene of the early 1990s.
 After missing too many rehearsals and flaunting her relationship with Albarn while still living with Anderson, Frischmann left the band, going on to front Elastica.